-My group course on July 11th is now fully booked but I’m planning to hold another one on 14th August (see Mower Meadow Group Courses below) and I have a handful of dates available for private bookings in September.
+My group course on September 18th is now fully booked but I will have a reserve list in case of cancellations and I have a handful of dates available for private bookings in August, September and October.

 I am, of course, working to the government guidelines with regard to group sizes, physical distancing and the wearing of face coverings .
 Hand sanitiser and washing facilities will be available to all course participants.